tatango/ember-aviary/README.md

 * `onSave` - is a call back you can pass in as an action.
 * `closeOnSave` - boolean to close editing modal upon save.
 Defaults to false.
+* `fileFormat` - string that sets the file format that Aviary returns.
+Defaults to 'jpg'.
+Accepts 'png' or 'jpg'.

 If your project uses scss, you can load the default style and icon by adding: